Queens museums to visit

 As one of the most culturally diverse places in the world, Queens has much to offer in the way of art, history, and entertainment.
 You’ll find numerous Queens museums providing rich experiences that can’t be found anywhere else in the city.
 Here’s a roundup of amazing museums to check out the next time you’re in Queens.

 Queens Museum, Flushing Meadows Corona Park

 The Queens Museum is a gateway to understanding the diverse ethnic, cultural, and international community that makes up the borough.
 Its commitment to serving Queens residents is guided by exciting and thoughtful visual arts and education programs.
 Boasting an esteemed history, the museum is housed in the former New York City Building, which hosted New York World’s Fair (1939-40 and 1964-65) and once operated as the United Nations.
-Be sure to check out the astounding Panorama of the City of New York and Tiffany Lamp Collection on your visit, as well as Never Built New York, on display through February 18, 2018.
+Be sure to check out the astounding Panorama of the City of New York and Tiffany Lamp Collection on your visit.

 MoMA PS1, 22-25 Jackson Avenue